List of awards and nominations received by Elton John

-The following is a list of awards and nominations received by Sir Elton John.

 Sir Elton John is a British singer, songwriter and pianist.
 He is one of the few performers to have won the four major American entertainment awards (EGOT), having won two Academy Awards, an Emmy Award, six Grammy Awards, and a Tony Award.
 He has also received two Golden Globe Awards and an Laurence Olivier Award.
 In 2004, Rolling Stone ranked him 49th on its list of 100 influential musicians of the rock and roll era.
 He was inducted into the Songwriters Hall of Fame in 1992 and the Rock and Roll Hall of Fame in 1994, and received the Kennedy Center Honor in 2004.
 He was knighted by Queen Elizabeth II in 1998, appointed a member of the Order of the Companions of Honour by King Charles III (then Prince of Wales) in 2020 and made a Knight of the Legion of Honor by French President Emmanuel Macron.

 John has sold over 300 million records worldwide during his six-decade career in music, making him one of the best-selling artists of all time.
 He has more than fifty Top 40 hits in the UK Singles Chart and US Billboard Hot 100, including nine number ones in the UK and US, as well as seven consecutive number-one albums in the US.
 His 1973 double album Goodbye Yellow Brick Road and his 1974 Greatest Hits compilation album are among the best-selling albums worldwide.
 His tribute single "Candle in the Wind 1997", a rewritten version of his 1974 single in dedication to Princess Diana, sold over 33 million copies worldwide and is the best-selling chart single of all time.
 In 2019, John was ranked by Billboard as the top solo artist in US chart history (third overall), and the top Adult Contemporary Artist of all time.
 In 2021, John became the first solo artist with UK Top 10 singles across six decades.